helmarw/myClock/README.md

 ### Notes

 Switching between ESP8266 and ESP32 platform requires deleting preferences.txt which the update script will do automatically when updating core.

+### Modifications/fixes

+- added support for MH-ET LIVE D1 mini to PxMatrix.h v1.3.0.
+MH-ET LIVE D1 mini has different SPI ports than the Wemos d1 Mini
+  (see pdf for changes). added the modifided PxMatrix.h as PxMatrix_mod.h to source
+- added display of date
+- fixed an issue when reading temperature from DS18b20 sensor
+- fixed couple of issues when in 24h display mode